 1. Government Bond Market

 Both federal and state governments issue bonds to finance infrastructure projects and cover budget deficits.
 Investors see government bonds as low-risk investments as national guarantees back them.
-As of September 2023, the total market size for government bonds was $1.3 trillion.
+As of September 2025 the total market size for government bonds is INR 179.05 lakh crores.

 2. Corporate Bond Market

 Corporations raise capital by issuing bonds to fund expansion plans, meet working capital needs, or refinance debt.
-As of September 2023, the size of the corporate bonds market was $0.6 trillion.
+As of September 2025, the size of the corporate bonds market is INR 53.64 lakh crores.

-Corporate bonds offer higher yields than government securities.
-But, they come with varying levels of credit risk.
+Corporate bonds offer higher yields than government securities but come with varying levels of credit risk.
+Depending on the issuer’s creditworthiness, these can range from AAA rated bonds, which are considered low-risk, to high-yield bonds that offer potentially higher returns in exchange for higher risk.
 GRIP Invest offers exchange-listed, SEBI-regulated, and credit-rated corporate bonds starting at INR 1,000.
 You can earn between 10% and 14% pre-tax IRR.

 3. Municipal Bond Market